Court: IDOT officers limited to commercial vehicle offenses

 The state's high court ruled Friday that Iowa law allowed the officers to make arrests and issue tickets only for violations relating to operating authority, registration, size, weight and load of commercial vehicles.

-State law changed last year, temporarily giving IDOT officers the authority to ticket drivers of noncommercial vehicles through next year.
+State law changed last year, giving IDOT officers the authority to ticket drivers of noncommercial vehicles, but only until July 2018.